Elizabeth Stride: 30 September

-At 12:35 a.m., PC William Smith saw Stride with a man wearing a hard felt hat standing opposite the International Working Men's Educational Club, a socialist and predominantly Jewish social club, at 40 Berner Street (since renamed Henriques Street) in Whitechapel.
+At 12:35 am, PC William Smith saw Stride with a man wearing a hard felt hat standing opposite the International Working Men's Educational Club, a socialist and predominantly Jewish social club at 40 Berner Street (now Henriques Street).
 The man was carrying a package about 18 inches (45 cm) long.
-Having no reason to feel suspicious, Smith continued on his beat in the direction of Commercial Road.
-Between 12:35 a.m. and 12:45 a.m., dockworker James Brown saw a woman he believed to be Stride standing with her back against a wall at the corner of Berner Street speaking with a man of average build in a long black coat.
+Smith had no reason to feel suspicious and continued on his beat towards Commercial Road.
+Between 12:35 am and 12:45 am, dockworker James Brown saw a woman he believed to be Stride standing with her back against a wall at the corner of Berner Street, speaking with a man of average build in a long black coat.
 Brown heard Stride say, "No. Not tonight.
 Some other night."

 Berner Street, seen here in 1909.
 The body of Stride was discovered in Dutfield's Yard (visible beneath the suspended cartwheel) on 30 September 1888.

 Murder

-At approximately 1:00 a.m. on Sunday 30 September 1888, Stride's body was discovered in the adjacent Dutfield's Yard (Note: Dutfield's Yard was a passageway leading into a courtyard in which several families resided.) by Louis Diemschutz, the steward of the International Working Men's Educational Club.
-Diemschutz had driven into the poorly illuminated yard with his horse and two-wheeled cart, when his horse abruptly shied to the left to avoid what appeared to be a bundle lying upon the ground.
-Noting what he later described as a "dark object" lying on the ground, Diemschutz unsuccessfully attempted to lift the object with his whip handle before leaving his cart to inspect it.
-Upon lighting a match, Diemschutz saw a prone body.
-He immediately ran inside the club to check his wife was safe.
-After finding her safe and sound, he reported his discovery before the group promptly dispersed to seek help.
+At about 1:00 am on Sunday 30 September 1888, Stride's body was discovered in the adjacent Dutfield's Yard (Note: Dutfield's Yard was a passageway leading into a courtyard in which several families resided.) by Louis Diemschutz, the steward of the International Working Men's Educational Club.
+Diemschutz had driven into the poorly lit yard with his horse and two-wheeled cart when the horse abruptly shied to the left to avoid what appeared to be a bundle lying on the ground.
+Seeing what he later described as a "dark object", Diemschutz attempted to lift it with his whip handle before leaving his cart to inspect it.
+Upon lighting a match, he saw a prone body.
+He ran inside the club to check his wife was safe.
+After finding her safe, he reported his discovery, and the group dispersed to seek help.

-Stride's body lay on her left side, with her right hand upon her stomach and her left arm extended behind her back.
+Stride's body lay on her left side, with her right hand on her stomach and her left arm extended behind her back.
 Her left hand still clutched several cachous wrapped in tissue paper, and the bow of her checkered silk scarf had been pulled tightly to the left of her neck, possibly from behind.
-Blood was still flowing from a single knife wound inflicted to Stride's neck and, although her hands were cold to the touch, other sections of her body were either slightly or "quite" warm.
-This suggests Stride was killed shortly before Diemschutz's arrival in the yard.
-Several patrons of the Working Men's Educational Club who had left the premises between 12:30 and 12:50 a.m., later informed police they had observed nothing amiss.
+Blood was still flowing from a single knife wound to her neck.
+Although her hands were cold, other parts of her body were slightly or "quite" warm.
+This suggests Stride was killed shortly before Diemschutz arrived in the yard.
+Several patrons of the Working Men's Educational Club who had left the premises between 12:30 and 12:50 am later informed police they had observed nothing amiss.
 (Note: On the night of Stride's murder, patrons of the International Working Men's Educational Club attended a debate about the need for Socialism amongst Jews, followed by communal singing.)